-The Math Muscle - Practice Is The Key to Mastering Math
+The Math Muscle - Why Practice is the Key to Mastering Math

 As parents, we want to see our children do well in math because we know how important this is to future study options, careers and life in general.
 However this message doesn't always translate to younger learners - so we've borrowed a simple idea from the world of sport and created "The Math Muscle"!